Brennan Presley

-Early life and high school
+Early life

 Presley grew up in Tulsa, Oklahoma and attended Bixby High School.
 In his high school career, he hauled in 232 receptions for 3,448 yards and 40 touchdowns and rushed for 495 yards and six touchdowns.
 Presley also played cornerback, racking up 96 tackles with one being for a loss, a sack, 13 pass deflections, 16 interceptions, a forced fumble, and a fumble recovery.
 As a senior, he was named the Oklahoma Gatorade Player of the Year after hauling in 82 passes and 1,398 receiving yards and 23 touchdowns, while also totaling seven interceptions along with two pick sixes.
 Presley committed to play college football for the Oklahoma State Cowboys.

 College career

 Oklahoma State

 Presley made his college debut in 2020 versus Kansas State, where he rushed for nine yards and his first career touchdown in a 20–18 win.
 In the Cowboys' bowl game, he caught six passes for 118 yards and three touchdowns in their 37–34 win over Miami.
 Presley finished the 2020 season with seven receptions for 125 yards and three touchdowns along with 15 rushing yards and a touchdown.
 In week 4 of the 2021 season, he made two catches for 53 yards and a touchdown in a 31–20 win over Kansas State.
 In week 8, Presley brought in six receptions for 84 yards and two touchdowns in a 24–21 defeat to Iowa State.
 In week 13, he returned a kickoff for a 100-yard touchdown in a win over rival Oklahoma, and was named the Big 12 Conference Special Teams Player of the Week.
 In the team's bowl game, Presley hauled in ten receptions for 137 yards in a 37–35 win over Notre Dame.
 He finished the 2021 season with 50 receptions for 619 yards and five touchdowns, along with 36 rushing yards and a touchdown.
-Presley also returned 12 kicks for 392 yards and a touchdown, earning second-team all-Big-12 honors as a kick returner.
+Presley also returned 12 kicks for 392 yards and a touchdown, earning second-team All-Big-12 honors as a kick returner.

 In week 5 of the 2022 season, Presley racked up eight receptions for 86 yards in a 36–25 win over Baylor.
 In week 8, he brought in six passes for 60 yards and a touchdown in the Cowboys' 41–34 win over Texas.
 In a week 12 loss to Oklahoma, Presley hauled in nine passes for 118 yards.
 He racked up five receptions for 77 yards and a rushing touchdown in the season finale, a 24–19 loss to West Virginia.
 In the 2022 Guaranteed Rate Bowl, Presley made six catches for 74 yards in a loss to Wisconsin 24–17.
 He finished the season with 67 receptions for 813 yards and two touchdowns, while also rushing for 12 yards and a touchdown.
-Presley was named preseason first-team all-Big-12 ahead of the 2023 season.
+Presley was named preseason first-team All-Big-12 ahead of the 2023 season.